xiaoyunyang/xiaoyunyang.github.io/content/post/programming/react-state-store-best-practices.md

 React Router

-## #4 The Magic of ComponentWillReceiveProps
+## #5 The Magic of ComponentWillReceiveProps

 When your frontend application has multiple data

+## #6 ComponentDidMount vs. ComponentWillMount